ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 2. Copy all the codes given by the `google-authenticator` command in a safe location, like a password manager:

 > [!NOTE]
-> The configuration for the TOTP code is saved in the administrative user's `HOME` directory, in a `.google_authenticator` file.
+> The configuration for the TOTP code is saved in the administrative user's `HOME` directory, in a plain text `.google_authenticator` file.

 ### SSH key pair for the administrative user